dustinvanbuskirk/runner-manual-install/README.md

 ## Step 2 - Select Codefresh runner version

-Export the variables used in the manifests
+Export the variables used in the manifests.
+The manifests can be found in the `assets` folder.

 ```
 export APP_NAME=venona